 5.3 Applying the Proper Technique

-In Leaf Harvesting Method, you can simply pinch or snip off the leaves from their bases.
+In the Leaf Harvesting Method, you can simply pinch or snip off the leaves from their bases.
 This method usually involves the one-time use of a parsley plant.
 As it does not encourage further growth.
-It is always advised to cut stems from the outer portions for healthy growing plants.
+Cutting stems from the outer portions is always advised for healthy growing plants.

-However, cut and Come Again Method is more beneficial.
+However, the cut-and-come-again method is more beneficial.
 Cutting parsley from the base encourages more growth.
-And ensures more delicious flavours in your kitchen as well.
+And ensures more delicious flavors in your kitchen as well.
 And makes the growth of fresh parsley plants more bushier.
 However, Ensure that you’re using a sharp pair of garden shears or sterilized scissors for this process.
 And Harvest the old growth first.
 So you always get a fresh basket of leaves.

 This helps focus the plants on new ample foliage.
 And with sweet time, you’ll see your parsley herbs thriving and growing healthier than ever.
 So continue harvesting them throughout the parsley growing season.
 Just take the outer stems above the soil.
-Until you can notice the bright green colours start fading.
-As the rich fflavoursstart to decline, so Harvest them timely.
+Until you can notice the bright green colors start fading.
+As the rich favorites start to decline, harvest them in a timely manner.
 And keep growing parsley without any issues.

-Also if you’re planning to put your Parsley fresh herb outside.
-Then it’s best to harvest parsley herbs completely at the end of the season.
-And if growing them inside the house in warm favourable conditions.
-Then they can continue to grow in winter as well.
+Also, if you’re planning to put your Parsley fresh herb outside, then, it’s best to harvest parsley herbs completely at the end of the season.
+And if they grow inside the house in warm, favorable conditions.
+Then, they can continue to grow in winter as well.
 Depending upon the amount of sunlight they receive.

 6. Harvesting Tips to Keep in Mind